build-trust/ockam-website/src/content/learn/blog/high_performance_team.md

 High performance team members each bring their best to every single game, every single meeting, every single pull request.
 As the team grows and scales out, everyone is a leader, the captain of their role.
 The only way to grow excellent team members is to be an excellent team member.
 Even our youngest, newest members have responsibilities that place them at the top of the org chart.
 This is because the high performance team org chart actually has a graph relationships.

-At Ockam we aim to empower everyone to finds excellence in their role, and to trust their teammates to do the same for them.
+At Ockam we aim to empower everyone to be excellent in their role.
 Everyone puts the needs of the team ahead of themselves.
 Everyone knows what winning looks like.
 And everyone helps one another — with this singular focus — to be the best that they can be.
-In fact better than they could imagine for themselves.
+In fact, better than they could imagine for themselves.

-You may only experience it once in your career, but you owe it to yourself, and those who work alongside you, to always be reach for the ideals of high performance team.
+You may only experience it once in your career, but you owe it to yourself, and those who work alongside you, to reach for the ideals of high performance team.